jpmcglone/jpmcglone/_posts/2019-10-04-you-absolutely-have-free-speech.md

 It's not.

-His comments were in context of this new law in New York that makes it illegal to use the term "illegal alien" when used with the intent to demean, humiliate or harass a person (presumably even an illegal alien).
+His comments were in context of this [new law in New York that makes it illegal to use the term "illegal alien" when used with the intent to demean, humiliate or harass a person]("https://www.nbcnews.com/news/latino/new-york-city-bans-use-illegals-illegal-alien-n1062161") (presumably even toward an illegal alien).

 In order to believe that I don't have the right to demean, humiliate or harass you, you must first believe that you have the right not to be demeaned, humiliated or harassed.